-- We will be prepared to act in the interest of the citizens of the Commonwealth and its infrastructure during emergency situations by actively planning and training both as an agency and as individuals. - Objective Strategies - The agency Emergency Coordination Officer will stay in continuous communication with the Office of Commonwealth Preparedness and the Virginia Department of Emergency Management. - At least one training session, one test or one exercise of the COOP Plan will be conducted annually through June 30, 2010.
+We will be prepared to act in the interest of the citizens of the Commonwealth and its infrastructure during emergency situations by actively planning and training both as an agency and as individuals.

+The agency Emergency Coordination Officer will stay in regular communication with the Office of Commonwealth Preparedness and the Virginia Department of Emergency Management, and other Commonwealth Preparedness Working Group agencies.